MMansy19/Kuttab/README.md

 - 📅 **Availability calendar** for easy session booking
 - 🔒 **Role-based authentication** for users, teachers, and administrators
 - 📱 **Responsive design** that works on mobile and desktop
+- ⚡ **Optimized performance** with code splitting and image optimization
 - 🌓 **Dark/light mode toggle** for comfortable viewing
 - 📊 **Admin dashboard** for platform management
 - 🔗 **Direct communication** between students and teachers